 We will be conducting planned maintenance to our online, mobile, and voice banking services on Saturday, July 23 from 9 pm to 1 am and Sunday July 24 from 9 pm to 1 am.
-Members may see interruptions of up to 30 minutes during this time.
+Members may see intermittent interruptions up to 30 minutes during this time.
 Bill Payer will also be unavailable from 11 pm to 3am for maintenance.
 We apologize for any inconvenience.

 Unable to afford your mortgage payments, but want to avoid foreclosure?
 There are many options that may be available to you.

 - You may be able to refinance your loan, extending the repayment period and/or reducing the interest, thereby lowering the payments.

 - TwinStar Credit Union may be able to modify your loan, to make your payments more affordable.

 - You may be able to surrender the deed to your house voluntarily, to avoid the foreclosure process.

 - TwinStar Credit Union may be able to provide you with special forbearance, in light of your current circumstances